MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Methodology

 Before starting the search, we conducted a \textit{pilot phase} to refine prompt engineering.
 Initially, generic prompts yielded broad but shallow results; we iteratively refined the structure to enforce \textit{evidence-based constraints}, requiring the model to extract ``direct quotes'' and ``methodological context'' alongside the citation.
 This constraint significantly reduced the retrieval of generic associations.

-The final retrieval strategy was adapted to the specific topology of each research question: \begin{itemize} \item \textit{Mapping pairwise interactions among factors (Combinatorial Discovery):} To cover the dense search space of over 2,500 potential combinations, we adopted a \textit{decomposed redundancy strategy}.
-We designed six distinct prompts—one for each of the human factor dimensions. \item \textit{Identifying measurement instruments for the human factors (Targeted Retrieval):} Identifying psychometric tools required high precision.
-To address the \textit{semantic filtering burden} and bypass the high signal-to-noise ratio of keyword searches, we employed a \textit{single optimized prompt} structure designed to semantically extract validation studies (e.g., ``validity'', ``reliability'') for the specific identified factors. \end{itemize}
+The final retrieval strategy was adapted to the specific topology of each research question: \begin{itemize} \item \textit{Mapping pairwise interactions among factors (Combinatorial Discovery):} To cover the dense search space of over 2,500 potential combinations without overwhelming the AI's context window, we avoided asking the model to process all 50 factors simultaneously.
+Instead, we broke the task down into smaller, focused queries (a ``decomposed redundancy strategy''), designing six distinct prompts—one for each of the human factor dimensions.
+This forced the AI to conduct deep, exhaustive searches within one specific behavioral or cognitive category at a time. \item \textit{Identifying measurement instruments for the human factors (Targeted Retrieval):} Identifying psychometric tools required high precision to distinguish formally validated scales from generic ad-hoc surveys.
+To address the \textit{semantic filtering burden} and decrease the number of irrelevant papers merely mentioning the word ``survey'' coming from keyword searches, we employed a standardized prompt template.
+This single prompt structure was explicitly instructed to semantically extract validation metrics (e.g., ``validity'', ``reliability'', ``psychometric properties'') for the specific identified factors. \end{itemize}

 In both cases, each prompt has been executed iteratively five times to mitigate the non-deterministic nature of LLMs.
-We observed a complementary behavior between the two engines: while \textit{Perplexity.ai} excelled in retrieving recent open-access literature via direct web crawling, \textit{Deep Research} demonstrated higher precision in parsing semantic relationships within older or paywalled abstracts, with a limited overlap in results that confirmed the necessity of a multi-engine approach.
+We observed a complementary behavior between the two engines, driven by their underlying architectures: while \textit{Perplexity.ai} (employing Retrieval-Augmented Generation to ground responses in real-time web indexes) excelled in retrieving recent open-access literature via direct web crawling, \textit{Deep Research} (utilizing an agentic workflow capable of iterative searching and reading) demonstrated higher precision in parsing semantic relationships within older or paywalled abstracts, with a partial overlap in results that confirmed the necessity of a multi-engine approach.
 A total of 338 candidate publications (interactions = 251, measurements = 87) were retrieved.
-Prompts are reported in Appendix 4.
+Prompts are reported in \hyperref[sec:appendix_4]{Appendix 4}.